Preface

 functions, and conditional statements.
 For an example of some more involved

-scripting, check out a hidden file in your home directory called ~/.bashrc
+scripting, check out a hidden file in your home directory called ~/.bashrc:

 This is run every time you open your shell, and is usually populated with some